iam-peekay/criticisms-of-web3/README.md

 ✔️ **Any tool can be used for illicit activites.
 That does not manke every tool inherently "bad"**

+✔️ **Illicit is not always immoral**
+- For people who live in a dictatorship, doing something illegal may be morally right. e.g. selling services to a foreign country may be banned or made practically impossible by the dictatorship (e.g. Cuba).

 ## NFTs offers no intellectual property protection

 ### Counter-arguments